This is the first of our “Case Study” small business series, which GSM will feature on a regular basis.

 Projected sales for the next fiscal year are $10,200,200.
-This represents a 8.70% share of the available market, within the Company’s territorial reach.
+This represents an 8.70% share of the available market, within the Company’s territorial reach.
 The projected growth is $1,600,000, which appears aggressive, but when viewed from the vantage point of market share, it represents an increase of 1.42%.
-The macro economic conditions are currently conducive to expansion of the market, and well-positioned companies can gain market share through superior marketing mix strategies.
+The macroeconomic conditions are currently conducive to the expansion of the market, and well-positioned companies can gain market share through superior marketing mix strategies.
 The Company’s target markets are new construction, renovation, and retrofits in the commercial/industrial/institutional/health care/residential sectors.
-Within these broad segments the company is experiencing the fastest growth in health care (41%) in the new year, compared to only 15.6% in the previous year.
+Within these broad segments, the company is experiencing the fastest growth in health care (41%) in the new year, compared to only 15.6% in the previous year.
 This dramatic rise is mainly due to the long term contract with its principal client.

 From a service/product mix standpoint these statistics indicate that the Company should become much more proactive in growing the service and inspection work in the future.
 A good start was made by tracking sales by separate revenue streams.
 Inspection has recently been placed under an experienced manager, who reports directly to the General Manager.